python-websockets/websockets/docs/topics/timeouts.rst

 break, and if they do, to report the problem quickly.

-Connections can drop as a consequence of temporary network connectivity issues, which are very common, even within datacenters.
+Connections can drop as a consequence of temporary network connectivity issues, which are very common, even within data centers.

 Furthermore, WebSocket builds on top of HTTP/1.1 where connections are short-lived, even with ``Connection: keep-alive``.
 Typically, HTTP/1.1